JasonDsouza212/free-hit/README.md

 # Welcome <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Free-Hit is an web application that is used to search for free tools that are both free and helpful for our needs.
-It is built by the amazing open-source community.
+Free-Hit is a web application that is used to search for free tools that are both free and helpful for our needs.
+It is built by an amazing open-source community.
 Here you will find a list of free tools that can help you in your day-to-day life.
 You can also contribute to this project by adding more tools to our database.

-> You can check out the live project https://free-hit.vercel.app
+> You can check out the live project at https://free-hit.vercel.app
 > ![free-hit](https://github.com/JasonDsouza212/free-hit/assets/88102392/3bd18ef6-fc72-4882-85c3-9591c7d94067)